Olenivka prison massacre: Reactions

 In a statement issued on 29 July 2022, Josep Borrell, the top foreign relations official of the European Union, blamed Russia for the attack and called it a "horrific atrocity" and a "barbaric act".
-The officials in Estonia, the United Kingdom and France expressed a similar attitude.
+Officials in Estonia, the United Kingdom and France expressed a similar attitude.

 The White House on 2 August 2022 mentioned that new intelligence information hints that Russia is working to fabricate evidence concerning the massacre.

 Further events

 On 11 October 2022, the bodies of 62 soldiers, including prisoners of war killed in Olenivka, were returned to Ukraine.

 On 9 December 2024, the former head of the Olenivka prison, Sergei Yevsyukov, was reportedly killed by an explosive planted under his car in Russian-occupied Donetsk, Eastern Ukraine.

+On 30 August 2026, the Kyiv Post reported that Dmytro Neielov, first deputy head of Olenivka, was in unknown condition after his car was blown up in occupied Donetsk.